Welcome, Guest.

-BirdForum is the net's largest birding community, dedicated to wild birds and birding, and is absolutely FREE!
-You are most welcome to register for an account, which allows you to take part in lively discussions in the forum, post your pictures in the gallery and more.
+Please register for an account to take part in the discussions in the forum, post your pictures in the gallery and more.

-Lesser Moorhen
+Lesser Moorhen - BirdForum Opus

-Photo by Van Ellus
+Photo © by van_ellus

-St. Lucia Wetlands, South Africa
+St. Lucia Wetlands, South Africa, February 2004

 Gallinula angulata